 This early training was quite brutal, but after persevering for several years, Morihiro Saito became one of Ueshiba's closest students.
-Much credit is given to the fortuitous work schedule Saito had with the Japanese National Railways, where he worked 24 hours on, 24 hours off.
+Much credit is given to the fortuitous work schedule Saito had with the Japanese National Railways, he worked 24 hours on, 24 off.

 As a result, Saito was often the sole training partner of Ueshiba, and had the unique opportunity to train in the practice of the sword and short staff, which occurred early each morning before other students arrived.